From Magento to Saleor: Scaling Portugal’s largest online electronics retailer

 From self-host as default to cloud as default

-Coming from Magento, PCDIGA was accustomed to running its ecommerce platform in-house.
-Following that tradition, the Skrey team assumed it would self-host Saleor and had already built some devops tooling for it.
-But after thoroughly testing Saleor Cloud and following several discussions with Saleor's engineers, Skrey was satisfied with the cloud's security, privacy, and scalability - and has never looked back.
+Coming from Magento, PCDIGA was used to running its ecommerce platform in-house.
+Continuing that tradition, the Skrey team initially planned to self-host Saleor and had even started building DevOps tooling for it.
+But after testing of Saleor Cloud and several in-depth discussions with Saleor’s engineers, Skrey was convinced by the platform’s security, privacy, and scalability — and has never looked back.

 Mário Bessa, Managing Partner and CTO at Skrey